what is asc 606

 Some of the standard methods for revenue recognition under ASC 606 include:

-1. Sales-basis Method: Revenue is recognized when goods or services are delivered to the buyer, whether paid immediately or invoiced.
+1. Sales-basis Method: Revenue is recognized when a contract is finished, meaning all tasks are done and all costs and transactions have been recorded.
 This method is straightforward and suitable for scenarios where delivery marks the point of revenue recognition.

 4. Cost-recoverability Method: Revenue is recognized when all costs to complete the project or transaction are recovered.
 This method is commonly used when the likelihood of collecting payment cannot be reasonably estimated upfront.